aston89/ChatGPT-Visual-Degrader-for-Long-Chats/README.md

 ---

-## Comparison with previous methods
+## Comparison with DOM methods

-- Older DOM-detach methods attempted to remove old turns from the DOM and restore them when scrolling.
-This approach often caused unexpected page behavior and full-core CPU usage spikes.
+- DOM methods attempted to remove old turns from by detaching or collapsing in order to reduce cpu hogging and memory usage.
 - **This script is purely visual**.
 It does not remove nodes or modify React state, avoiding side effects.
-- Works in tandem with collapse/DOM-detach scripts: visual degradation reduces painting costs while collapse scripts reduce DOM size.
+- Works in tandem with collapse/detach scripts: visual degradation reduces painting costs (gpu/cpu).

 ---